damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Runner progress

 While it’s running, we can head back to our Kubernetes console to see that our GitLab Runner is working directly with Kubernetes to spawn new containers for each job, as they are needed.
+It even creates a namespace for the project, providing isolation.

-> * Go to Kubernetes, GitLab namespace
+> * Go to Kubernetes
+> * Change the Namespace drop-down to `minimal-ruby-app`
-> * Show runner pods
+> * Click on Pods

 ## Review (MR)